 Pumpkin Seed Seasonings

 For more oomph you can add just about anything you’d like.
-I make it easy on myself and just use Lawry’s salt, but you could use:
+I make it easy on myself and just use Lawry’s salt, but Truffle salt is great too.

 - Clean pumpkin seeds.
 Put pot of salted water in pot on stovetop and wait until it is at a rolling boil.

-- Add seeds and allow to boil for 4 minutes.
+- Add seeds and allow to boil for 4 minutes until they float.
 Use a slotted spoon to remove and put on a few paper towels.

 - Fold towel and absorb excess water on seeds until they are dry.
 Put on new dry paper towels and leave to sit and dry as long as you can, or have time for.